rjw57/starman/doc/intro.rst

 Introduction
 ============

+The starman library provides implementation of algorithms commonly used to estimate state and to track targets over time in the presence of noisy measurements.

-The starman library implements state estimation algorithms for tracking the hidden state of a system given noisy observations.
-Take a look at the :doc:`reference` for all the gory details.
+Those wanting to dive in and see what is supported may take a look at the :doc:`reference` for all the gory details.

 Features
 --------

-A flexible Kalman filter implementation is provided via the :py:class:`starman.KalmanFilter` class.
-Use a Kalman filter to estimate the hidden state of a linear system in the presence of Gaussian noise.
+Starman provides a Kalman filter implementation which can be used to track the hidden true state of a linear system over time given zero or more noisy measurements for each time step.

-Kalman filters are "online"; they provide estimates of the current state of the system given past measurements.
-If you have all the measurements available to you, you can use an "offline" method which estimates the state at each time instant given all past *and* future measurements.
-A Rauch-Tung-Striebel (RTS) smoother uses the Kalman filter outputs and recursively computes this "all data" estimate.
-The :py:func:`rts_smooth` function provides a RTS implementation.

-See :doc:`kalman` for more details and example code.
+A Rauch-Tung-Striebel smoother (RTS) implementation is provided which, when combined with the Kalman filter, can produce very smooth estimates of state.
+Unlike the Kalman filter which provides an estimate of state for each time step based only on measurements up until that time step, the RTS smoother requires all measurements to have been recorded.

+For associating multiple measurements per frame to multiple targets, an implementation of the Scott and Longuet-Higgins feature association algorithm is provided.
+This algorithm can be used to "join the dots" when tracking multiple targets.

 Why "starman"?
 --------------